Login

 Product Guidelines

 • All items must be in FINAL quality.
 It is very important that you double and triple check your product files to make sure all the files are correct.
-Please do not send us an updated product file the next day because you "forgot something".
-This makes you, the merchant, look bad for forgetting a file, and it makes us, the store, look bad for allowing the product to be uploaded for sale without the file.
+Sending us an updated product file the next day because you "forgot something" makes you and us look unprofessional for releasing a product with an error.

 • Minimum pricing #1: Unlike other stores, we do not have a store-wide minumum price requirement of $5.00: you are allowed to price your items below $5.00 if you wish.